 Born and raised in Auckland, he played the 15-a-side game at college before joining Melbourne Storm Youth at the age of 17 and running in eight tries in 13 matches before breaking his fibula.
 He moved to the UK three years ago after signing for London Broncos and made an instant try-scoring impact with ten touchdowns in 21 games.

 The Broncos were relegated after his first season and he joined Castleford Tigers, where his try feats gathered momentum with 60 in 44 matches spanning two campaigns.
-They included 40 in 2016 that broke Lesley Vainikolo’s Super League record set two years earlier.
+They included 40 in 2016 that broke Lesley Vainikolo’s Super League record set 12 years earlier.

 Denny also qualified for New Zealand and made one rugby league appearance for Samoa.
 Looking back, he hit a problem when trying to following in the footsteps of his brother Ben, two years older, into the junior sides at the Otahuhu club.